This Day In Music: September 16

 September 15 ~ Birthdays/All ~ September 17

-September 16, 2021 ~ Jiri Mraz, commonly known as jazz bassist, double bassist, saxophonist George Mraz passed away in Prague, Czech Republic ~ Leader, co-leader and sideman.
+September 16, 2021 ~ Jiri Mraz, commonly known as jazz bassist, saxophonist George Mraz, passed away in Prague, Czech Republic ~ Leader, co-leader and sideman.
 Perhaps best known as a member of the New York Jazz Quartet from the mid-1970s through the early 1980s, including on the acclaimed Blues For Sarka album.
 Also worked extensively with Oscar Peterson, Pepper Adams, Roland Hanna, Tommy Flanagan, John Abercrombie, and with Toshiko Akiyoshi ~ Mraz was born in 1944

 September 16, 2020 ~ Roy Charles Hammond, commonly known as R&B, soul singer Roy C, passed away in Allendale County, South Carolina, USA ~ Best known for Shotgun Wedding, which reached top 20 Billboard R&B in 1965.
 Hammond is also noted for recording Impeach The President with the Honey Drippers, calling for the impeachment of then-President Richard Nixon.
 The song would become one of the most sampled drum tracks in hip-hop music used in hundreds of songs including MC Shan's The Bridge, De La Soul's Ring Ring Ring (Ha Ha Hey) and Notorious BIG's Unbelievable ~ Hammond was born in 1939